 Our logo - actually a Pedal-Electric Duo-Art Pianola

-We are a group of around 70 enthusiasts dedicated to the preservation of player pianos, reproducing pianos and similar instruments.
+We were a group of around 70 enthusiasts dedicated to the preservation of player pianos, reproducing pianos and similar instruments.
 The NWPPA was founded in 1972 when a small group of around 15 people interested in 'Pianolas' met to share their interest at a private house near Manchester.
 Several of this first group are still members, although unfortunately the original driving power behind these early meetings, our Founder Walter Williams, 'stopped pedalling' in 1995 and is missed by us all.

 They are self-playing pianos, normally operated from a perforated paper roll and based on pneumatic (not electronic) technology.
 Some, such as the “Pianola”, are operated by foot power; others are electrically operated, some of which reproduce specially-coded performances, typically recorded by famous pianists.
 Most player pianos from the years 1900-1930.
 Click here for more background about the pianos and their music, and here for an animated description of how they work.